imrinahru/my-site-fresh/content/01_Essays/Untitled.md

 ## Context

+The following remarks and slogans are increasingly making me feel unease:

 > - **AI Scientists** who keep exploring and making discoveries around the clock
 > - **AI Artists** who create new kinds of music, art, and stories we’ve never seen before
 > - **AI Engineers** who design buildings, spaceships, and even new types of computers
 > - **AI Teachers** who help every student learn in the way that works best for them
 > - **AI Doctors** who find new treatments and maybe even help people live longer
+> A blogger

-> There won't be enough people, so we need AI to fill up
+> There won't be enough people, so we need AI to fill up.
 > An AI startup aiming to provide digital workforces for enterprise

 > AIファーストで、人々が「人生」に使える時間をつくる
+> An AI startup aiming to provide digital workforces for enterprise

+The CEO of this startup also revealed in an interview:

-> Now, so few, but one years, two years in future half 50% AI do.
+> (...) one years, two years in future half 50% AI do.
 AIs provide new resource to client.
 Don’t notice client. (correction: Clients don't notice)
 > Human have mistake.
 AI is a not have mistake.
 We can train AI and not do a same mistake.
 AI can’t lie.

-> An AI startup aiming to provide digital workforces for enterprise
+> That is too philosophical for me to answer.
+(An AI researcher interested in continuous-learning AI, in response to my question on how we should live with it)

 ## Main argument